What is Data Sanitization?

 Most importantly, cryptographic erasure typically does not meet regulatory standards for data sanitization, because effectively, the data remains on the device.

-Data making is a widely used technique in compliance strategies and is explicitly required by some compliance standards.
+Data masking is a widely used technique in compliance strategies and is explicitly required by some compliance standards.
 Masking involves creating fake versions of the data, which retain structural properties of the original data (for example, replacing real customer names with other, randomly-selected names).

 Masking techniques include character shuffling, word replacement, and randomization.
 What is common to all these techniques is that the masked version of the data cannot be reverse engineered to obtain the original data values.